/ seo-tools / Best Site Speed Tools in 2026

 2. WebPageTest

 WebPageTest is the most detailed performance testing tool available.
-It lets you test from 40+ global locations, choose specific browsers and connection speeds, and run multi-step tests (like loading a page, then clicking a button).
+Now owned by Catchpoint, it lets you test from 30 locations on the free Starter plan and 35 worldwide on Pro (including mainland China), choose specific browsers and connection speeds, and run multi-step tests (like loading a page, then clicking a button).
 The waterfall chart shows every single request, its timing, and where time is spent, whether in DNS lookup, SSL handshake, server response, or download.

 The filmstrip view is particularly useful.
 It shows your page loading frame by frame, so you can see exactly when content becomes visible.
 This is invaluable for diagnosing LCP issues.
 The comparison feature lets you test two URLs side by side to measure the impact of changes.